Jatin2753/java-practice/README.md

 I'm happy to assist you with creating a README file for the specified repository.
-This is a sample that you can use:

 -----Java Practice Library-----